gretatuckute/auditory_brain_dnn/README.md

 ```

 ## Downloading data
 To download data used in the paper, run the [download_files.py](https://github.com/gretatuckute/auditory_brain_dnn/blob/main/setup_utils/download_files.py) script.
-You can specify what you want to download according to the three flags: 1) _get_data = True_ will download the two neural datasets (NH2015, B2021) and the component dataset (NH2015comp).
+You can specify what you want to download according to the four flags: 1) _get_data = True_ will download the two neural datasets (NH2015, B2021) and the component dataset (NH2015comp).
 2) _get_model_actv = True_ will download the activations of the models used in the paper.
 3) _get_results = True_ will download the outputs of the analyses in the paper.
+4) _get_fsavg_surf = True_ will download the surface maps in the paper.

 ## Obtaining predictivity scores for DNNs
 We used to common model-brain evaluation metrics, namely regression and representational similarity analysis (RSA), as demonstrated in the figure below.